 3. Use sequential steps in order

-The instructions in your user guide should be presented in the sequential order required to complete the task at hand.
-Begin by listing each step in order.
-Then, attempt to complete the task while following the specific steps you have laid out in the order presented.
+Sequential steps or numbered lists are essential to creating an instruction manual.
+The instructions should be presented in the order required to complete the task at hand.
+Attempt to complete the task while following the specific steps you have laid out in the order presented.

 It is possible, likely even, that you will identify missing steps as you work through your initial list.
 You may also discover that something you thought was one task actually needs to be broken down into a few tasks for the sake of clarity.

-Before you check this step off in your journey to write a user guide, make sure that you have provided a clear end result for each sequential step you have assigned.
-The readers should know exactly what they are looking to have completed and what it should look like the before moving on to the next step.
+Before you check this step off in your journey to write a user guide, make sure that you have provided a clear result for each sequential step you have assigned.
+Readers should know exactly what they need to complete and what the outcome should look like before moving on to the next step.

-The goal in writing a user guide is to understand how your customers intend to use your product and creating a way for them to easily do just that.
+The goal in writing a user guide is to understand how your customers intend to use your product and create a way for them to easily do just that.

 Developing a set of templates can make the job of writing and designing user guides significantly easier than you might think!
 It can streamline your process and make consistency a much more achievable goal.